 All students need to bring a face covering with them, and a plastic bag to hygienically store them when not in use.
 Hand sanitiser continues to be provided in all classrooms and around the school site.
 However, given the need to sanitise hands when putting on and removing face coverings, it will be beneficial for all students to carry their own hand sanitiser.

 Face coverings must be used appropriately, covering the nose and mouth.
 They can be plain or patterned but must not display any offensive images or designs.
 Scarves and bandanas will not be appropriate as they do not fit securely around the side of the face and are harder to store hygienically when not in use.
 A small number of disposable masks are available to give to students without face coverings, but we hope and expect that all students will bring their own.
 Parents will be charged for the cost of providing disposable masks if students regularly fail to bring their own.
-It would be useful for students to carry a second ‘spare’ face covering so that if one is lost or damaged a replacement is immediately to hand for them.
+It would be useful for students to carry a second ‘spare’ face covering so that if one becomes damp, is lost or damaged, a replacement is immediately to hand for them.

 The only exception is for PE where different arrangements are required to facilitate safe use of changing rooms.
 On days where students have PE Periods 1 & 2 they will be permitted to come into school in their PE kit.
 They must be in full Crofton PE kit, this will be monitored by the PE team.
 Students will then change into their normal uniform when the lesson is complete.
 If students have PE Period 5 they will be allowed to leave school in their PE kit.